 This was a routine journey for me.
-Every Tuesday morning, 6 am I’d take the car on a route to meet colleagues to continued the process of developing better business.
+Every Tuesday morning, 6 am I’d take the car on a route to meet colleagues to continue the process of developing better business.

 My journey went something like this: